List of Hajime no Ippo characters: Foreign boxers

 The longtime reigning WBA Featherweight Champion, Martinez is considered the only active Super Champion in the world.
 Having made quick work of Date and sixty other unlucky opponents, Martinez is undefeated and seemingly invincible, as he demonstrated to Ippo in a one-sided sparring match.
 His strength, speed, ability, and reflexes are almost otherworldly.
 Martinez is also touted to have "the world's best jab", a jab with no shoulder movement and a very powerful snap.
-It is however implied, during his title match with Date, that Martinez and Ippo are equal in punching power.
+It is, however, implied during his title match with Date, that Martinez and Ippo are equal in punching power.
 Though he rarely deigns to speak to his opponents, Martinez respects boxers who manage to last more than a round or two against him.
 The boxer he respects most is Date, as Date pushed him further than anyone else ever had in their rematch.
 Even so, Martinez's face was not even swollen up from their rematch, whereas Date's injuries were so bad that he had to retire.
-Martinez currently holds a record of 68-0 with 64 KO's.
+Martinez currently holds a record of 68–0 with 64 KOs.
 Martinez's style, demeanor, and career is based on retired world champion Ricardo Lopez, who defended the WBC strawweight title 22 times and is the third champion history to retire undefeated.